What is Boric Acid?

 What is Boric Acid Used For?

-In addition to the uses above (and several other manufacturing and household uses), boric acid can be used to treat a number of infections that cause vaginitis, a group of vaginal conditions that cause irritation and/or inflammation of the vagina.
+In addition to the uses above, boric acid can be used to treat a number of infections that cause vaginitis, a group of vaginal conditions that cause irritation and/or inflammation of the vagina.

 Boric acid has been shown to cure 72% of yeast infections within 30 days (Van Slyke, Michel, & Rein, 1981), and has also been shown to treat chronic yeast infections with longer use (Iavazzo et al, 2011).